fractus-io/keras-tutorial/README.md

 ![alt text](https://github.com/fractus-io/keras-tutorial/blob/master/assets/image/mlp_one_layer_times_e_60.png "MNIST One Layer Perceptron - times for each epoch")

+Are we satified with the results ?
-Now let's see how we can improve model.
+Can we can improve model ?
+Let's extend our model with one additional hidden layer.

-#### Multy Layer Perceptron with two hidden layers
+## <a id="513"></a> Multy Layer Perceptron with two hidden layers

-Now we will add second layer, so our model will have:
+Now we will add hidden second layer, so our model will have:

  * input layer
  * hidden layer with 512 neurons, relu as activation function